Migrating Analytics data from On-prem MFP 8.0 to PMF Cloud 9.1 on Kubernetes

 Create a

-directory on the VMs where Elastic search pods (bm-es-pr-esclient, ibm-es-pr-esmaster, ibm-es-pr-esdata) are running by using the following command.mkdir /es_backup
+/es_backupdirectory on the VMs where Elastic search pods (bm-es-pr-esclient, ibm-es-pr-esmaster, ibm-es-pr-esdata) are running by using the following command.mkdir /es_backup -

 Copy the snapshot data taken from on-prem elasticsearch into the